-- Choose the new small, or the classic tall.
-'Sparkle White' and 'The Bride' will demonstrate Gauras to be tough, easy to grow perennials which flower from late spring through mid-fall.
-They deliver pest and disease free flower power wherever they are grown.
+Choose the new small, or the classic tall.
+Sparkle White and The Bride will demonstrate gauras to be tough, easy to grow perennials with flower power from late spring through mid-fall.
+Gaura plants are pest and disease free.

-SPARKLE WHITE Gaura Seeds
+SPARKLE WHITE Gaura

 Winner of both the Fleuroselect Gold Medal and the AAS 2014 Bedding Plant Award, this highly praised new Gaura's delicate, airy charm will surely add a bright twinkle to your garden beds, borders and containers from late spring until frost.
-Quick to flower in the first year, 'Sparkle White' is a perennial hardy to zone 6, is ideal for use as a warm season annual in any zone.
+Quick to flower in the first year, Sparkle White is a perennial hardy to zone 6, is ideal for use as a warm season annual in any zone.

-Count on masses of exceptionally well-branched, uniform flower stems covered in 1 ½ inch pink-kissed, star-shaped white flowers on compact, rounded, 24 to 30 inch plants that spread up to 30 inches wide.
-Like other Gauras, 'Sparkle White' thrives in hot, sunny conditions and requires very little maintenance.
+Count on masses of exceptionally well-branched, uniform flower stems covered in 1½″ pink-kissed, star-shaped white flowers on compact, rounded, 24-30″ plants, spreading to 30″ wide.
+Like other Gauras, Sparkle White thrives in hot, sunny conditions and requires very little maintenance.

-THE BRIDE Gaura Seeds
+THE BRIDE Gaura

-'The Bride' Guara is a tough, easy to grow 4 foot tall perennial which freely produces long, thin branching spikes of 1 inch white flowers, tinged pink.
-'The Bride' Gaura plants flower nonstop from June until frost.
-They are easy to grow, and widely adapted.
-Winter hardy to zone 5.
+The Bride guara is a tough, easy-to-grow, 4´ tall perennial which freely produces long, thin branching spikes of 1″ white flowers, tinged pink.
+Plants flower nonstop from June until frost.
+The Bride gaura is a widely adapted, winter hardy perennial to zone 5.

-How to Plant GAURA Seeds
+How to Plant Gaura Seeds